smart-data-models/dataModel.Transportation/FleetVehicleOperation/doc/spec_IT.md

       x-ngsi:
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     startedAt:
-      description: The start date and time when the event or operation was triggered.
+      description: The start date and time when the event or operation was triggered
       format: date-time
       type: string
       x-ngsi:
         type: Property
     transportTime:
       description: Indicates the time that the fleet vehicle has spent transporting people or supplies for the current operation.
-E.g. indicates the time an ambulance spent transporting a patient to a hospital emergency department.
+E.g. indicates the time an ambulance spent transporting a patient to a hospital emergency department
       type: number
       x-ngsi:
         type: Property